Category Archives: BUILDING CONSTRUCTION

 The stretcher is the brick’s lengthwise face or otherwise known as the brick’s longer, narrower face, as shown in the elevation below.
 Bricks are laid so that only their stretchers are visible, and they overlap halfway with the courses of bricks above and below.
 Accordingly, In this type of brick bond, we lay the bricks parallel to the longitudinal direction of the wall.
 In other words, bricks are laid as stretchers in this manner.
 It is also referred to as a walking bond or a running bond.
 Additionally, it is among the simplest and easiest brick bonds.

-Stretcher Bond - Types of bonds in brick masonry
+Stretcher Bond - Types of bond in brick masonry

 Limitations of Stretcher bonds